ECunending/Notes/Web3 Learning Journal/Blockchain Technology and Application/Bitcoin.md

 *How to increase anonymity in BTC network?*

-- Network Layer:
+- Network Layer: Utilizing TOR, encrypting your internet traffic and routing it through a decentralized network of volunteer-operated servers, or "relays," to obscure your IP address and location.

-- Application Layer:
+- Application Layer: Coin mixing.
+The Crypto Wallet has the function of coin mixing; Central exchange naturally has the function of coin mixing.